top of page

 East Harlem 20 E 127th St between Madison and Fifth Aves

-Hughes lived on the top floor of this Harlem brownstone for the last 20 years of his life, and the house was designated a New York City Landmark in 1981.
-Until recently it was run by an arts collective and open to the public, but it is now closed.
+Hughes lived on the top floor of this Harlem brownstone for the last 20 years of his life, and his home was designated a New York City Landmark in 1981.
+The house, now a platform for poets, musicians and artists who continue the poet's legacy, is only open during events.
+February's schedule includes four African drum classes with Yahaya Kabore of Burkina Faso.

 Hughes is one of 55 American poets honored in the American Poets' Corner at St. John the Divine.